evanw/esbuild/README.md

                             browser and "main,module" when platform is node) --public-path=...
 Set the base URL for the "file" loader --color=...
-Force use of color terminal escapes (true | false)
+Force use of color terminal escapes (true | false) --avoid-tdz               An optimization for large bundles in Safari

 Examples:
   # Produces dist/entry_point.js and dist/entry_point.js.map